Craftnotion/adonis-advance-redis-rpc/README.md

 The `@craftnotion/adonis5-advance-redis-rpc` package is a powerful RPC (Remote Procedure Call) provider designed specifically for AdonisJS 5 applications.
 It leverages Redis pub/sub transport for efficient communication between server and client instances.
 This package simplifies the implementation of distributed systems by enabling seamless communication between different parts of your application.

-**Key Features:**
-- Seamless RPC communication using Redis pub/sub.
-- Simplified setup and configuration.
-- Support for both server and client modes.
-- Automatic handling of method calls and responses.

 ### Installation